syamilmj/Options-Framework/readme.md

 * Layout Manager
 * Tiles
 * Backup and Restore
+* Keeps the site URL out of the database

 ## Credits
 SMOF is heavily based on some of these available frameworks.